 ††††† (c) Resistant depressive disorder in combination with other antidepressant medications, or if alternative antidepressants and other therapeutic modalities are contraindicated;

-††††† (e) A diagnosis for which the clinical use of the Schedule II amphetamine or amphetamine-like controlled substance is investigational and the investigative protocol has been submitted, reviewed and approved by the board prior to the clinical use of the drug.
+††††† (e) A diagnosis for which the clinical use of the Schedule II amphetamine or amphetamine-like controlled substance is investigational and the investigative protocol has been submitted, reviewed, and approved by the board prior to the clinical use of the drug; or

 ††††† (3) A Schedule II amphetamine or amphetamine-like controlled substance shall not be utilized to treat obesity.

 ††††† Section 4.
 Treatment of Obesity with a Schedule III or IV Amphetamine-like Controlled Substance.
 (1) Prior to prescribing, administering, dispensing, ordering, selling, supplying, or giving a Schedule III or IV amphetamine-like controlled substance to treat obesity in a patient sixteen (16) years of age or older, the physician shall:

 ††††† (a) Establish a physician/patient relationship;

-††††† (b) Determine that the patient is an obese adult who is a proper candidate for weight reduction treatment;
+††††† (b) Determine that the patient is obese or overweight with medical risk factors and is a proper candidate for weight reduction treatment;

-††††† (c) Consider and record the extent of prior anorectics or other controlled substances used by the patient.
+††††† (c) Determine and record the extent of prior anorectics or other controlled substances used by the patient.
 The prescribing physician shall obtain and review a KASPER report for the twelve (12) month period immediately preceding the patient encounter, before prescribing or dispensing controlled substances to the patient;

 ††††† (2) During treatment for obesity, a physician shall: